isomerpages/moe-cjc/news/2024/_posts/2024-09-05-post-CJC unites in hope for the Interreligious Youth with Pope Francis.md

 <p>From left to right: Isaac Tan, Mr Tan Jek Suan (VP Student Devt), Rev
 Fr Shaun Lim, Rev Fr Justin Yip (College Chaplain), Mrs Woo Soo Min (Principal, CJC), Mrs Poon Wai Chin (VP Academic), staff and students</p>
-<p>&nbsp;Jeremiah Ng, a Catholic student, said that “with all the anticipation
+<p>Jeremiah Ng, a Catholic student, said that “with all the anticipation
 and curiosity, I would like to see what Pope Francis has to say about the state of the world's inter-religious harmony and how I can promote such harmony in action and thought in school and the world.”</p>